tigerjack-quantum/kitqat/README.md

 where `<SOME_DIR>` can be whatever directory you want this repository to be contained in.

+# Structure #

+  * The actual code is below `qat.external.utils`.
+  * `experiments` directory contains some experiments that have been made.
+  * The `notebooks` directory contains some jupyter notebooks explaining usage of most commonly used routines.
+  * `tests` directory contains all the tests for all the implemented routines.

 # Tests #
 The tests can be run using `python -m unittest` (all tests) or `python -m